Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Proposed Emulator

 In this section, we outline the general architecture of the emulator and its schedule, along with the main parameters measured for post-analysis of the simulations.
 This analysis will provide a better understanding of how decoders behave with finite precision.
 The insights gained will help to: i) customize the design of the decoders; and ii) develop more efficient post-processors that improve decoding accuracy while reducing overhead in area, power consumption, and latency.

-The architecture depicted in Fig. \ref{fig:GeneralEmulator} consists of three main layers: noise and input stimulus generation, an input/output parameter interface, and a communication interface.
+The architecture depicted in Fig. \ref{fig:GeneralEmulator} consists of three main layers: noise and input stimulus generation (highlighted in blue in the figure), an input/output parameter interface (green), and a communication interface (orange).
 Additionally, there is a transversal control layer that orchestrates the entire emulator.
-This structure is adaptable for any type of QEC decoder that utilizes syndromes or detectors as inputs and produces estimated vectors or observables as outputs.
-Specifically, this work analyzes different versions of BP, as improvements in BP can significantly enhance the performance of the most accurate decoders currently available in the field.
-It is important to note that the implementation is vendor-agnostic, meaning it can be executed on any FPGA device, and it does not rely on proprietary IP cores.
+This structure is adaptable for any type of QEC decoder (highlighted in yellow in Fig.\ref{fig:GeneralEmulator}) that utilizes syndromes or detectors \footnote{A detector is a parity constraint on a set of measurement outcomes, as define in \cite{derks2024designing}.} as inputs and produces estimated error vectors or observables as outputs.
+As an example, Section 2.6 analyzes the particular case of evaluating BP decoders with the emulator.